When I think of the sublime creeds of different eras,

-I enter into the thoughts of the different theological faiths—
+I enter into the thoughts of the different theological faiths,

-Effuse all that the believing Egyptian would, all that the Greek, all that the Hindu worshipping Brahma, the Presbyterian, the Catholic with his crucifix and saints, the Turk with the Koran.
+Effuse all that the believing Egyptian would, all that the Greek, all that the Hindu worshipping Brahma, the Presbyterian, the Catholic with his crucifix and saints, the Turk with the Koran;

-I know that they belong to the scheme of the world every bit as much as we now belong to it,
+I know that they belong to the scheme of the world every bit as much as we now belong to it.

-Great are the myths—I too delight in them,
+Great are the myths, I too delight in them,

-The elder religions, myths and fables of eld, the myths Asiatic, the primitive fables,
+The elder religions, myths and fables of eld,

 Towers of fables immortal, fashion’d from mortal dreams,

-Lofty and dazzling towers, pinnacled, red as roses, burnish’d with gold!
+Lofty and dazzling towers, pinnacled, red as roses, burnish’d with gold,

 Those poems of pure thought and fancy surely are more marvelous in their infantine spontaneity than any more mature production of the races which evolv’d them;